 - Whisk together flour, baking soda, cornstarch, and salt.

-- In a stand mixer on medium speed, cream together butter, sugar, and molasses for 2-3 minutes until lightened in color.
+- In a stand mixer on medium speed, or with a hand mixer, cream together butter, sugar, and molasses for 2-3 minutes until lightened in color.

 - Beat in the eggs, one at a time, and vanilla, scraping the bowl down, until well combined.

-- Reduce the speed to low, and add flour mixture in thirds, mixing until just combined.
+- Reduce the speed to low and add flour mixture, mixing until just combined.
 Stir in the chocolate chunks.

 - Scoop 3 tablespoons of dough shaped into a rough ball, 2 inches apart onto lined cookie sheets.
 Bake until the cookies are golden brown and just set in the center, 12 to 15 minutes.